With a warm welcome and a beach for every day of the year, this peaceful island never disappoints.

-To connect with the island’s vibrant marine life, head over to Sting Ray City, which offers visitors a memorable experience snorkeling with tame sting ray, surrounded by unspoiled coral reef and spectacular scenery.
+To connect with the island’s vibrant marine life, head over to Sting Ray City, which offers visitors a memorable experience snorkelling with tame sting ray, surrounded by unspoiled coral reef and spectacular scenery.
 Back on land, the island boasts many popular hikes, with hilltop fortifications and stunning views to be enjoyed.
 Although hiking remains a fairly underdeveloped organised activity in Antigua, there are endless nature trails and hiking trails to be explored; why not head up to the lively Shirley Heights via the gorgeous Lookout Trail, for example.
 For a unique adventure, try zip-lining through the lush Antiguan rainforest with a Canopy Tour – you need to be in pretty good shape, but the experience is unforgettable.

 There’s also the Antigua Tennis Week in May, hosted by the Curtain Bluff resort, and the Antigua and Barbuda Sports Fishing Tournament.
 Another highlight is definitely Carnival, a ten-day festival celebrating emancipation and running from the end of July to early August.
 It’s colourful, exciting and entertaining, thanks to the eclectic mix of costumes, music competitions, food fairs and parades.

 Visa information: No visa required for citizens of United Kingdom, United States and Canada; valid passport required.

 Luxury holidays to Antigua are ideal for

-Twin centre holiday with other Caribbean islands, such as Anguilla, Nevis, St Martin or St Barths
+- Twin centre holiday with other Caribbean islands, such as Anguilla, Nevis, St Martin or St Barths

 How to get to Antigua